rafacovez/nescom/README.md

 # Nescom SRL Business Website

 Welcome to the repository for the Nescom SRL Business Website.
-This website showcases the services provided by Nescom, a leading company in the Dominican Republic.
+This website showcases the services provided by Nescom, a leading interpersonal communication company in the Dominican Republic.
 Nescom specializes in areas such as master of ceremony, commercial voice, public relationships and communication consulting.

 ## Disclaimer